fadhlakmal/Deep-Learning-Models/Room Classification Model/README.md

 A simple tensorflow model that classifies a room image (clean or messy).

 ### How to Run
-Just run all the cells like you would any other notebook files (works with google colab)
+Just run all the cells like you would any other notebook files (works well with google colab)